Kamuela Airport (closed 1953)

-Kamuela Airport, also known as Bordelon Field or MCAS Bordelon is a closed airport that served the Waimea Region from 1949 until 1953, when it was replaced by the current Waimea–Kohala Airport.
+Kamuela Airport, also known as Bordelon Field or MCAS Bordelon, is a closed airport that served the Waimea Region from 1949 until 1953, when it was replaced by the current Waimea–Kohala Airport.
 It is located in Waimea, Hawaii County, Hawaii.

 History

-During World War II, a plot of land was leased by the Parker Ranch, and the 3rd Marine Division began the construction of an airstrip.

-In 1944, the field finished construction and was used by the 3rd Marine Division's liaison aircraft for training operations.
+In 1943, a liaison field was established in Camp Tarawa.
 The airfield was graded and had a 3,000-feet long oiled airstrip.
 The field was named after William James Bordelon, a United States Marines who led an assault on enemy forces and rescued fellow marines during the Battle of Tarawa.
 He was posthumously awarded the Medal of Honor, becoming the first U.S. Marine from Texas to receive the award for an action in World War II.
+It handled observation aircraft, and was primarily used to support training and suit Camp Tarawa's transportation needs.
+Between August and September 1943, the field was used to receive the 28th Marines and parts of the 13th Marines posted at Camp Tarawa.
 After the war in 1946, Bordelon Field was deactivated and its buildings were sold, with the land being returned to the Parker Range.

 In 1947, the Department of Public Works Airport Division proposed the development of Kamuela Airport, which was to service the Waimea district after the war.
 Bordelon Field was later renamed to Kamuela Airport under Act 32 of the 1947 Legislature, effective July 1, 1947.
 The airstrip was leased from the Parker Ranch by the Hawaii Aeronautics Commission, and appropriated $60,000 for the development.
 However, the need to extend the runway for the usage of Douglas DC-3 aircraft required several hundred thousand dollars.
 Engineering studies were also made to determine the most economical method for the field to be constructed, which could conform to scheduled airline operating requirements.
 In 1949, the legislature appropriated $200,000 for paving, grading, and other improvements.